Foreign Bodies in the Digestive Tract

 A small blunt object that is swallowed may cause the sensation of something being stuck in the esophagus and difficulty swallowing (dysphagia).
 This feeling may persist for a short time even after the object has passed into the stomach.
 A small sharp object that is swallowed may become lodged in the esophagus and cause pain, even though the person is able to swallow normally.
 When the esophagus is completely blocked, the person is unable to swallow anything, even saliva, and drools and spits constantly.
 The saliva may be stained with blood, and the person may gag and choke.
 The person may try to vomit, but nothing comes up.

-If a foreign body is partially or completely obstructing the stomach, the small intestine, or, rarely, the large intestine, it may cause cramps, bloating, loss of appetite, nausea, and vomiting (see Intestinal Obstruction).
+If a foreign body is partially or completely obstructing the stomach, the small intestine, or, rarely, the large intestine, it may cause cramps, bloating, abdominal pain, nausea, and vomiting (see Intestinal Obstruction).

 If a sharp object pierces the esophagus, consequences may be serious.
-Food can leak into the chest cavity (mediastinum) and cause life-threatening inflammation (mediastinitis).
+Food and other esophageal contents can leak into the chest cavity (mediastinum) and cause life-threatening inflammation (mediastinitis).
 People who have swallowed button batteries, which can eat away at the lining of the esophagus, may have burns of the esophagus.